react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 1. It's good to create a separate file (e.g. `navigation/types.tsx`) that contains the types related to React Navigation.
 2. Instead of using `CompositeNavigationProp` directly in your components, it's better to create a helper type that you can reuse.
-3. Specifying a global type for your root navigator would avoid manual annotations in many places.
+3. Specifying the type of your root navigator avoids manual annotations in many places.

 Considering these recommendations, the file containing the types may look something like this: